 1. Mash the eggs: Put the hard boiled eggs in a bowl and mash with a fork.

 2. Add the seasonings: Add the mayonnaise, mustard, salt and pepper, and stir.
-Continue mashing until the bits of egg are all about the same size (the smaller the better).
+Continue mashing until the mixture is creamy, but not completely pasty.
+Leave some parts of the eggs not mashed to add texture and volume.

 3. Make the sandwich: Butter each slice of bread and spread the egg salad on two slices.